Notebook concepts

 In order to view a notebook, you must first have view access to the corresponding workflow, and in order to run and edit the notebook, you must also have edit access to that workflow.

-Additionally, your access to a notebook is governed by your access to its source tables.
+Additionally, your access to a notebook is governed by your to its source tables.
 In order to run a notebook and see its outputs, you must have data access to all source tables.
 If you have metadata access, you will be able to see cell inputs in a notebook (that is, the code), but not outputs.
 If you only have overview (or no) access to the source tables, you will not be able to see notebook contents.

 Typically, you will be able to download any files written to the notebooks /out